 The EU, far too long dependent on US leadership, stands and watches, stunned and hoping that the nightmare goes away and the Anglo-Americans return to normality.
 Others, preferably outside of the spotlight [like the new Ukrainian president, Zelenskyi], have turned to uninhibited servility in hope of gaining something better or avoiding something worse in return.
 More independent and active powers, like Russia and China now expand their spheres of influence over the economic, political and military landscape left undefended by the dissolving Anglo-American leadership.

-Assume… just assume that Putin realised 20 years ago that Russia cannot beat the West in a war and not seriously compete in science, technology and economy, neither in the hearts and minds of people.
-As a former KGB operative he would know a thing or two about propaganda and the power of misinformation but the practical tools of the communists had lost their edges decades ago.
+Assume… just assume that Putin realised some 20 years ago that Russia cannot beat the West in a war and not seriously compete in science, technology or economy, neither in the hearts and minds of people.
+As a former KGB operative he would know a thing or two about propaganda and the power of disinformation, but the practical tools of the communists had lost their edges decades ago.
 Yet, if you cannot beat them, confuse them and to this end new advanced technologies were emerging.
-Putin would open a new front creating expert units to develop and feed doubts employing the tried and tested methods of American tobacco and oil industries.
-The units would hire a Western high-tech political consultant [something like Cambridge Analytica] and join the American social media giants’ networks with thousands of usernames.
-They would then precision target self-feeding misinformation and counter-information among a thousand million named, located, profiled and naïve citizens in the social media networks.
+Putin would open a new front, create expert units to develop and feed doubts employing the tried and tested methods of American tobacco and oil industries.
+The units would hire a Western high-tech political consultant [something like Cambridge Analytica] and enter the American social media giants’ networks with thousands of usernames.
+They would then precision target self-feeding and self-replicating misinformation and counter-information among a thousand million named, located, profiled and naïve citizens in the social media networks.
 As the knowledge of their capabilities would begin to seep into the West, some parties, instead of fighting back would begin to consider the benefits of collaboration … The rest would be history.

 Just assume that I have hit the nail on the head.
 If this is the case, we would be witnessing the achievement of the cheapest ever defeat of a global superpower.
 In a zero-sum game, this equals victory for another one.
-Putin’s success must have exceeded his wildest expectations.
-He would be the mastermind but the winner will be China.
+Putin’s success woud have exceeded his wildest expectations.
+He might be the mastermind but the winner will be China.

 If what we now see is the end of the Anglo-American order, what will be the future of our European lingua franca, English?